News and Blog Posts from NAC and Guests

 -

-Sensory Starter Pack by Sarah Hall
+RESOURCES: Sensory Starter Pack by Sarah Hall

 Resources to help you get started with sensory activities.
 Ideas included cover sensory art and craft, sensory exploration, sensory cooking, sensory poems, resource ideas, app ideas, sensory activities and sensory pass the parcel.
 Sarah’s Sensory Starter Pack is by Sarah Hall and Flo Longhorn.
 Sarah runs Willows Sensory Service and Flo Longhorn describes herself as a sensory being, a retiredRead more